alifwahid/alifwahid.github.io/_posts/2018-08-07-time-lost-time-done-time-wasted-and-time-killed.md

 There were many instances early in my career where my time was beyond my control.
 Consequently, I ended up observing the decisions made by others as to how I should spend my time.
-Their justifications were almost always in terms of overvaluing sunk costs and overestimating opportunity costs.
+Their justifications were almost always in terms of overvaluing sunk costs and underestimating opportunity costs.
 This doesn't mean that they were incompetent, rather that it's simply very difficult to be rational without being paralysed by the computational load of maximising utility for each decision under uncertainty, and that's after ignoring the fact